nikolasstow/MarvelQuery/docs/utility-types.md

 # Endpoints and Utility Types

-## Endpoints {#endpoint}

-In the MarvelQuery library, the endpoint is split into a tuple by slashes.
-These three parts determine what you are looking for and what data you will receive:
+### Endpoint Tuple

+The Marvel API represents an endpoint as a string (e.g., `"comics/1323/characters"`), where each part separated by a slash (`/`) defines the type, ID, and collection type.
+In the MarvelQuery library, for practical reasons, this string format is converted into a **tuple** (e.g., `["comics", 1323, "characters"]`).
+A tuple is like an array, but with a fixed structure where each element has a specific meaning and type.

+The tuple contains up to three elements:

-1. **First element:** Specifies the type of the subject of your query.
+- **First element**: Specifies the type of the subject of your query (e.g. `"comics"`, `"characters"`).
 This is the only required element, allowing you to search the entire Marvel API for items of that type.
-2. **Second element:** Represents an ID, querying a specific item of the data type specified in the first element (e.g., 1009466).
+- **Second element** (optional): Represents an ID, querying a specific item of the data type specified in the first element (e.g., `1009466` for a specific character).
-3. **Third element:** Specifies the data type expected in the results (e.g., “creators” who worked on a comic series, or “events” that feature a specific character).
+- **Third element** (optional): Represents a collection of resources related to the specific resource identified by the first two elements.
+While a two-element endpoint targets a single resource, adding a third element queries a collection of related resources.
+The third element specifies the type of this collection (e.g., `"creators"`, `"events"`), but the type used here must differ from the type in the first element.

+By using this tuple structure, the library provides a more organized way to define the endpoint, while internally converting it back into the string format required by the Marvel API.

+> **Note**: I am aware that TypeScript supports template literals in types now, but I've been unable to get it working with the same level of type safety and user experience.
+However, I am open to suggestions.

 ```ts
 /**